Special Options

 When maximum movement of the stick would result in excessive forces being generated, having this activated will scale down the generated force to improve handling precision, but also can help to prevent accidentally pulling extreme Gs.

-Percentage of stick input after which the AFCS system will recognize the pilot stick was moved from neutral trim position (force transducer switches closed).
-This will affect the AFCS roll channel operation and prevent it from fighting your roll input.
-For more info see Force Transducer.
+Percentage of stick input (separate for roll and pitch) after which the AFCS system will recognize the pilot stick was moved from neutral trim position (force transducer switches closed).

 Afterburner Detent